-Sandra Academy is committed to providing all students with a quality education to acquire knowledge and appropriate skills necessary for obtaining a job in the wellness industry for a lifetime of successful accomplishments.
-National program accreditation and state licensure and authorization opens the door of opportunities for Sandra Academy to ensure quality education all students.
+Sandra Academy is committed to providing all students with a quality education to acquire knowledge and appropriate skills necessary for obtaining a job in the beauty industry for a lifetime of successful accomplishments.
+National program accreditation and state licensure and authorization opens the door of opportunities for Sandra Academy to ensure a quality education for all students.